Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't be afraid of missing opportunities.
-Behind every failure is an opportunity somebody wishes they had missed."
+> "Dark times lie ahead of us and there will be a time when we must choose between what is easy and what is right."
-> — **Lily Tomlin**
+> — **Albus Dumbledore**

 ---